 Using a wiki like this neatly gets rid of the timing and cost issues.
 Writing a wiki is less taxing than preparing and holding a presentation.
 Also, people will only read a wiki entry if they really have to while the sheer existence of a meeting usually causes people to join it.
 A wiki entry which is never read only wastes its creator’s time while a pointless meeting wastes everybody’s.
 As the entry can be read at any time, it is no problem to quickly revisit it at some later point in time.
 While this is also true for a recorded meeting, it is much easier to find the information you are looking for in a wikipage.

-I have mentioned above that knowledge transfers are often too shallow.
+I have mentioned above that knowledge transfer meetings are often too shallow.
 Wiki entries can be as detailed as the creator wants them to be, but they probably shouldn’t be too long.
 The key difference between the wiki and the meeting is that the wiki only aims to give you the information you cannot get in the code.
 The code is the true source of information and it can answer any of your questions.
-So, using wiki here does not exactly solve the shallowness problem, as much as it just avoids it.
+So, using wiki here does not exactly solve the shallowness problem, it just avoids it.

 That’s all I have to say on the subject.
 I hope you can see my point even if you may not agree.
 If you know a different way to do knowledge transfers which solves the problems I have mentioned, please let me know.